a boutique winery with spectacular alpine views

 The Morrison family today

-Robert Morrison married Dianne Sebastian in the late 1960’s and has three daughters, Maxine, Robyn and Anne, two grandsons, Campbell and Sebastian, and one granddaughter, Charlie.
+Robert Morrison married Dianne Sebastian in 1969 and has three daughters Maxine, Robyn and Anne, three grandsons Campbell, Sebastian and Jasper and one granddaughter Charlie.

 Robert and Dianne had very rewarding teaching careers before deciding to change direction and make their own wine.